Siberians are often called “Hypoallergenic,” but this is somewhat misleading. There are actually two different issues that should be addressed:

 Primary cat allergen: Fel d1 is a very small protein that causes 70% of cat allergies.
 A few Siberians produce very little Fel d1, and these are a wonderful option for families with severe cat allergies.

 Secondary Cat Allergens: Some people are allergic to other cat allergens, typically albumin or lipocalin.
 In our experience, people who are highly allergic to rabbits / horses (or who have severe food allergies to milk / meat) often react to low-Fel d1 Siberians.

 Fur samples are an excellent way to start assessing allergies.
-Holding fur from a tested exceptionally low allergen adult Siberian will help identify if reactions are to primarily or secondary allergens.
-Individuals with horse/rabbit or eggs/meat allergies should spend time with a Siberian before purchase.
+Holding fur from a tested exceptionally low allergen adult Siberian will help identify whether reactions are to primary or secondary allergens.
+Individuals with horse/rabbit or eggs/meat allergies should spend time with a Siberian before purchasing a kitten.

 Lundberg Siberians / KittenTesting developed a method to take saliva samples from cats to measure Fel d1 allergen levels.
 These samples are sent to InBio for analysis.
 From 2003-2008 we worked with UC Davis, studying allergen levels in Siberians and other breeds.
 We found all cats produced some Fel d1.

-We created a Cat Allergy Chart to help families understand the allergy severity.
-The chart is based on symptoms, but similar to the 1-5 skin test scale used by allergists.
-Consider how holding a normal cat would affect.
+We created a Cat Allergy Chart to help families understand their allergy severity.
+The chart is based on symptoms, but is similar to the 1-5 skin test scale used by allergists.
+Consider how holding a normal cat would affect you.
 Each level is mapped to a different amount of Fel d1 cat allergen.

 Ex.
 Low ~ hives, swelling, severe sneezing, airway constriction